tripledio/tripledio.github.io/_posts/2017-10-14-Deliberate-Practice.md

 ---

 A while ago I did my first lightning talk during a SoCraTes BE meetup.
 Today I thought it was time for another first...
-My first blog post that you are now reading.
-It will be the same subject as my first lightning talk: Deliberate Practice.
+My first blog post.
+It will be the same subject as my lightning talk: Deliberate Practice.

 ---